 Carpentry can also lead to a career in construction management.
 Most construction managers have practical experience in carpentry first.
 If you go this route, your understanding of building techniques will help you plan and oversee projects.

 HVAC jobs are quite technical.
 Specialists have to understand welding, soldering, and piping.
-They need to have a good working knowledge of vents and ducting.
+They need to have a good working knowledge of vents and ducts.
 Finally, HVAC technicians should understand a variety of refrigeration, heating, and air conditioning systems.
-For a list of technical HVAC skills, consult Vista College’s HVAC technician program.
+For a list of technical HVAC skills, consult the HVAC Technician Program information from Vista College.

-Since HVAC technicians must diagnose and fix problems on the job, good problem solving skills are essential.
+Since HVAC technicians must diagnose and fix problems on the job, good problem-solving skills are essential.
 These technicians should have good spatial reasoning and an aptitude for mechanical work.
-A working knowledge of mathematics is essential; HVAC technicians need to understand air pressure, flow, and system capacities.
+Working knowledge of mathematics is essential — HVAC technicians need to understand air pressure, flow, and system capacities.

 If you plan to run your own business, you should also have business experience or education.
 These business skills include marketing and communicating with customers.
 Successful HVAC business owners will also have a strong grasp of project management so that they can juggle multiple clients and complete projects on time.

-Vista College’s Associate of Applied Science in Trades Management — HVAC is an excellent choice for those who want to start their own business.
+Our Associate of Applied Science in Trades Management — HVAC Program is an excellent choice for those who want to start their own business.
 This program combines business education with HVAC technician training, offering classes in business operations and project management.

 HVAC technicians have many paths available to them.
 They may be hired by a specific company to perform maintenance for their equipment, or work for an installation and service company with a number of clients.
 Project managers and contractors with HVAC experience are in high demand.
 Many HVAC technicians go on to set up their own businesses doing HVAC service, repair, and installation.